ganeshkbhat/phpUtils/src/arrays/Arrays-README.md

     Modifier Callback to run on the array for modification.
     Compulsorily returns the new array after modification.
-    If no new modified array is returned then all the functions returns an null value.
+    If no new modified array is returned then all the Arrays functions returns an null value.

 *callback arguments:*
     Has access to the array to be modified, each iteration's key, each iteration's value, and the passed userdata